 SYMPTOMS OF STRESS.

 Some stressed cats just become increasingly immobile – hiding if they have a place to hide or just sitting hunched up if there is no hiding place.
 They stop playing (Carlstead et al., 1993).
 They pretend to be sleeping but their bodies are tense (Casey & Bradshow 2007).
 Lack of appetite or will only eat at night, increased vigilance, unwilling to play.
+These cats need a safe haven within the household where they will be undisturbed.

 If there something they fear outside, they will stop going out of doors or at least spend more time indoors.
 If there is something they fear within the house, they may start living upstairs or under the bed.
 Very stressed cats may stop grooming themselves, or overgroom leaving bare patches.
 They may eat or drink less especially if the bowls are in a worrying place, such as near the cat flap or near ambushing by another cat (Stella et al. 2014).
 They may urinate inside the house for fear of going out.
 Some hold back from pee or poo because they have to go through enemy territory outside to relieve themselves or they are frightened of the litter tray or being ambushed on their way to it.
 They may scratch more in their territory (Casey, 2009).